Technology Integration Research Review

 Editor's Note: This article was originally written by Vanessa Vega, with subsequent updates made by the Edutopia staff.

 Technology integration can be one of the most challenging topics to find quality research on.
 The term itself is a broad umbrella for numerous practices that may have little in common with each other.
 In addition, technology tools change rapidly, and outcomes can vary depending on implementation.
 Edutopia's tech integration review explores some of the vast body of research out there and helps you navigate useful results.
-In this series of five articles, learn about three key elements of successful technology integration, discover some of the possible learning outcomes, get our recommendations on specific practices and programs by academic subject and promising tools for additional topics, find tips for avoiding pitfalls when adopting new technologies, and dig into a comprehensive annotated bibliography with links to all the studies and reports cited in these pages.
+In this series of four articles, learn about three key elements of successful technology integration, discover some of the possible learning outcomes, find tips for avoiding pitfalls when adopting new technologies, and dig into a comprehensive annotated bibliography with links to all the studies and reports cited in these pages.

 What Is Successful Technology Integration?